 Upland Heritage had a booth with members dressed in vintage clothing

-Enjoy the Vintage Home Tour of the Olde Magnolia Township.
-This is the 125th anniversary of first township that became Upland.
+Enjoy the 2014 Vintage Home Tour of the Old Magnolia District.
+This is the 125th anniversary when North Ontario became the City Upland.
 See the wonderful homes that started the city of Gracious Living and is now the great community that we live in.